meituan-longcat/UNO-Bench/README.md

   <img src="./assets/cross-modal-results.png" width="60%" height="100%" />
 </p>

-**Finding 1. 📍Gemini-2.5-Pro demonstrates human-like perception in omni-modal understanding but lags in reasoning ability.** The model's performance is only 8.3% lower than human experts, indicating comparable intelligence.
-Interestingly, humans excel more in reasoning (81.3%) than perception (74.3%), contrasting with the model's strengths.
+**Finding 1. 📍Perception Ability and Reasoning Ability:** Compared to human experts, Gemini-2.5-Pro exhibits similar performance in perception, but falls significantly behind in reasoning.
+Meanwhile, humans are more proficient in reasoning as opposed to perception (81.3% compared to 74.3%).

 <p align="center">
   <img src="./assets/gemini-2.5-vs-human.png" width="60%" height="100%" />
 </p>

-**Finding 2. 📍Compositional Law: Omni-modal capability effectiveness correlates with the product of individual modality performances following a power-law.** The observed omni-modal scores align closely with the product of uni-modal scores, as shown by the fitted law (dashed line), achieving an impressive $R^2=0.9759$.
-The convex, accelerating curve illustrates the power-law synergy.
+**Finding 2. 📍Compositional Law: the Product of Modality Performances:** The effectiveness of omni-modal capability is related to the product of the performances of individual modalities by a power-law, with a coefficient of determination of $R^2=0.9759$.

 $$
 P_{\text{Omni}} = C \cdot (P_{\text{Audio}} \times P_{\text{Visual}})^{\alpha} + b